pivtorak-studio/pivtorak-studio.github.io/content/en/docs/anna-pivtorak-kostyuk-identity-and-evolution/who-am-i/phase-02-structural-identity.md

 title: "Phase II — Structural Identity (2026)"
 description: The second phase of identity – transition from narrative to system thinking and structural construction.
 weight: 3
+event_date: 2026-02-26 # Date of the event mentioned in the article (for Chronology)
+publication_date: 2026-02-26 # Date the article was published (event understanding)
+event_type: life_node
 ---

 <script type="application/ld+json">